Said vs Told

 The teacher told the class that she expected all of them to be ready for assessment next day.

-Tom told the police officer that he didn’t know the whereabouts of his neighbor’s dog.
+Tom told the police officer that he did not know the whereabouts of his neighbor’s dog.

 • Told is a transitive verb that needs an object in the sentence.
 However, said can be used without an object.

 • Said can be used with exclamation marks.